aws/aws-cdk/packages/aws-cdk-lib/aws-appsync/README.md

 ## Private APIs

 By default all AppSync GraphQL APIs are public and can be accessed from the internet.
-For customers that want to limit access to be from their VPC, the API can be set to `PRIVATE` at creation time through the `Visibility` property.
-The default visbility if not set, is `GLOBAL`.
+For customers that want to limit access to be from their VPC, the optional API `visibility` property can be set to `Visibility.PRIVATE` at creation time.
+To explicitly create a public API, the `visibility` property should be set to `Visibility.GLOBAL`.
+If visbility is not set, the service will default to `GLOBAL`.

 CDK stack file `app-stack.ts`: